-More specifically, why ghee is amazing.
+More specifically, why is this edible amazing?

 I didn’t grow up exposed to a lot of foods that you might consider to be traditionally non-American.
 (Whatever that means, but you get the idea.)

 In fact, when I first read about it, I didn’t even know how to pronounce it.
 Gee?
 Jee?

 I had no idea, except the vague understanding that people seem to spread it on things.

 What Is Ghee?

 Turns out that this ingredient is, in some sense, butter.
 But it’s not butter in the way most Americans are used to it.